barakshalit/facerecognition/README.md

 ![image](https://github.com/barakshalit/facerecognition/assets/76451972/89a817ea-a687-42b7-aed8-aa0dc7196afd)

 ## Project’s goal:
-The project’s goal is to write a code that could detect my face within 100 random images of people.
+The project’s goal is to write a code that could detect the subject's face within 100 random images of people.
 While doing so, calculate the number of correct matches, false positive and false negative.

 ## Project’s structure: